Funny Cooking Quotes

 (PD Source: Angel Face 1957)

 of a smile or a chuckle.
-I'll be adding new sayings as I find them.
+I'll be adding new quotes as I find them.

 Please share this page with your family and friends by using the handy social buttons below.
 They'll love starting their day on a happy note.

 A woman, caught short on ingredients for her afternoon bridge club dessert, rushed to the store for food.
 With her, she took five-year-old Jack.